 Construction Mental Health Statistics: A Must Know (2024)

 Mental health is frequently overlooked in the construction industry despite its significant impact on workers.
-But just how widespread are these mental health issues, and what do the numbers reveal?

 With that in mind, we’ll cover key construction mental health statistics that show the challenges construction professionals are facing.